HenryWJL/acronym2/README.md

-# Acronym2
+# Acronym++
-Extend Acronym dataset to multi-object scenes
+The original *Acronym* dataset only contains single-object data.
+This project extends *Acronym* to multi-object scenes using the methods suggested by the authors of *Acronym*.

 ## Usage
 ### Download